Jayden Daniels: Personal life

-Daniels was born to Javon "Jay" Daniels, a college football cornerback for the Washington Huskies and Iowa State Cyclones in the late 1990s, and Regina Jackson, who became a sports agent in 2024 and acts as his business manager.
+Daniels was born to Javon "Jay" Daniels, a college football cornerback for the Washington Huskies and Iowa State Cyclones in the late 1990s, and Regina Jackson, who works as Daniels's business manager and agent.
 He has an older sister named Bianca.
-Daniels' paternal grandparents died of COVID-19 in early 2021.
-His maternal great-grandmother was Japanese, making Daniels the first starting NFL quarterback with Japanese ancestry since Arthur Matsu in 1928.
-He is Christian and is open about his faith.
+Daniels's paternal grandparents died of COVID-19 in early 2021.
+He was the first starting NFL quarterback with Japanese ancestry since Arthur Matsu in 1928, as his maternal great-grandmother emigrated from the country.
+He is Christian.
 He earned a degree in business communications from Arizona State in December 2021 and pursued a Master of Liberal Arts degree at LSU.
-Daniels was presented with a key to the city by San Bernardino mayor Helen Tran on January 20, 2024, who declared the day "Jayden Daniels Day" and dedicated Cajon High School's football stadium after him.